12-year-old cyclist who 'beat the pros' at Tour of Britain handed team contract alongside Phil Gaimon

 Xander, who has adopted the name Xan Der Poel on his Instagram page after Mathieu van der Poel, came into view during ITV4's coverage of stage seven of the Tour of Britain.
 Riding his cyclocross bike on the pavement to the right of the peloton, he outpaced the pros for at least 30 seconds, before Team Jumbo-Visma's Pascal Eenkhoorn handed him a team bottle for his efforts.

 While Jumbo-Visma haven't quite come knocking yet, Xander has been offered the next best thing by signing up with Jukebox Cycling, who officially launched today.
-Claiming to be launching with a "new approach to racing", the team roster features cyclists from all disciplines, and will allow them to build a racing calendar combining numerous different forms of cycling.
+Claiming to be launching with a "new approach to racing", the team roster features cyclists from all disciplines, and will allow them to build an events calendar combining numerous different forms of cycling.

 "That’s the problem that Jukebox wanted to solve, by bringing together a group of riders experimenting with different ways to embrace cycling, whether it’s riding seven hours with a dachshund on your back or racing for the win at some of the biggest gravel races in the world," said the team's press release.